Trends and career tools

 Take a career quiz

-Take this simple quiz to identify your strengths, and in about ten minutes you’ll get a list of ten jobs that may be a good fit for you.
+Take this simple quiz to identify your strengths and get in a list of 10 jobs that may be a good fit for you.
+This quiz takes about 10 minutes.
 You can consider the results of this quiz in combination with other resources as you make career-related decisions.

-Current labour market reports offer you another way to look at job trends in Ontario.
+Monthly labour market reports outline overall job trends in Ontario.
 Using Statistics Canada’s Labour Force Survey, these reports include things like:

 • provincial unemployment rate